jimmyhuang1114/SwiftInPractice/README.md

 SwiftInPractice
 ===============

 Demo swift in practical examples.
-Help you understand the basic of Swift.
+Help you understand the basics of Swift.